serenity-bdd/serenity-journey-demo/README.md

 ## Setting up the project

-Clone the project from Github and checkout the `tutorial` branch:
+1. Clone the project from Github and checkout the `tutorial` branch:

     $ git clone git@github.com:serenity-bdd/serenity-journey-demo.git
-    $ git checkout tutorial
+    $ git checkout serenity-test

-Run the project using Maven from the command line to download the dependencies:
+2. Run the project using Maven from the command line to download the dependencies:

     $ mvn clean verify

+3. Review the existing code base

 ### Exercise 1 - Record a new todo action for future use